jmarcosuarez/nopa/README.md

 # nopa
 ### React/Redux/Thunk - babel/webpack2

-As  part of Zopa's technical test I have been asked to finish implementing a test project they have send me.
-The project describes the process of connecting a bank account from several major banks and to their Zopa Account.
-3 screens out of the required 4 are already built.
-The code isn't perfect and there is key functionality that is missing, like bank selection and form validation.
-Additionally the unit tests are broken.
+This project describes the process of connecting a bank account to your own Account.
+So when you logg in you are taked to the choose a bank account, then as one bank in choosen you are ask to finish  adding loggin data.
+As the form is send you retreive your bank data to be viewed from withing the app.

 ## Installation
 Execute `npm install` to install dependencies
 ## Usage